 I decided to give them another way to pay off fines.
 We tried doing a canned food drive, but we got very few cans and still had plenty of unpaid late fees.
 The R.O.B.O.T.
 Challenge (Returning Our Books On Time) also helped a bit, but it still wasn’t nearly enough.

 Then I had an epiphany.
 All students need to read.
 They read for their classes.
 All are expected to read for DEAR time, and English teachers expect them to read at home, too.
 Reading is free, so there could be no excuse for not reading to pay off the fines.

 - One minute of reading = one cent off the fine.
 A fine of 50 cents could be cleared by reading a total of 50 minutes.

 - Students who told me they were reading off library fines were allowed to check out one library book at a time in order to make that happen.
 Even if their fine was over 50 cents (our limit for checkout).
 They can’t read off a fine if they do not have a book.

 - My middle schoolers could only read off their own fine.
 Reading off library fines for friends was a no-no.

 - The student’s parent/guardian or any of their teachers could sign the read-off bookmark.
-This made it easier for students with delicate family situations.
+Allowing teachers to sign made it easier for students with delicate family situations.
 Many students did their reading in class anyways.

 - Reading minutes could be broken up over several days or, if necessary, a few weeks.

 - In most cases, reading off library fines only applied to overdue fines.
 Students who lost or damaged a book were still expected to pay for a replacement.
 You could, however, use it at your discretion for a student who, due to financial hardship or family circumstances, is unable to pay off their lost or damaged book.